Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Lewis shot another quick glance at the baby to make sure Sam hadn’t spontaneously combusted in the last five seconds, and then settled back into his reading.
 He turned to the precise mechanism of nervejam and its quantum interference with neurotransmission, a field he felt a bit more qualified for than childminding.
 Though, so far, it was turning out to be pretty easy.
 And when the grandparents showed up in a few hours to collect them, he’d be proud to hand over two intact and healthy little ones.

 It felt good.
 Helping, like that.
-There were no kids on Erebor, and he’d never really got to know any before his abduction, but now…
+There were no kids on Erebor, and he’d never really got to know any before his abduction, but now...

 Maybe Lucy was right.
-Maybe having some of their own wouldn’t be so bad…
+Maybe having some of their own wouldn’t be so bad...

 ___